catness/100-days-of-code/log.md

 * Replaced the text "edit datetime" field for reports with date and time picker widgets.

 * Removed the export database dependency on LiveData, made it fully asynchronous, cleaned up export/import code.

+### Day 12: 2019-05-12

+* Replaced the color picker with a better one which supports the dark mode.

+* Fixed the init issues upon (re)installing the app.

+* Fixed the drag&drop of subjects, though not completely.

+* Fixed a few layout issues.